Free agent: Restricted free agent

 Restricted free agents (RFA) are typically players under contract with a team but are able to negotiate offers from other teams, with their current team able to match the terms of the newly offered contract.
 For a restricted free agent, some leagues require the comp team to offer to the original team one or more draft picks, when an offer is not matched, as compensation for losing the player.

 Undrafted free agent

-Undrafted free agents- In a league's annual draft of amateur players, they are free to negotiate contracts with any team.
-In most American professional sports, players are drafted by sequencing each team from worst to best (according to the teams' win–loss records the previous season, sometimes invoking a draft lottery factor to avoid having teams intentionally lose their last games to gain higher draft position) and allowing said teams to claim rights to the top players entering the league that year.
-Players who pass through an entire draft (usually several rounds) without being selected by any of the league's teams become unrestricted free agents, and these players are sometimes identified simply as undrafted free agents (UDFA) or undrafted sportspersons and are free to sign with any team they choose.
-The term "undrafted free agent" is most common in the National Football League (NFL), where rookies enter directly into the NFL and do not play in a minor league system.
+An undrafted free agent (UDFA) is a player in a professional sports league who is not selected in a draft.
+The term is most common in the National Football League (NFL), where rookies enter directly through the NFL draft and do not play in a minor league system.
 It can also occasionally be seen in the National Hockey League (NHL), which increasingly uses college hockey as a source; the NHL entry draft usually drafts players of high school age (i.e., junior leagues), which allows overlooked players who excel at the college level or in European professional leagues to bypass the draft and sign directly with the NHL.
+Notable undrafted players in sport include Martin St. Louis, Bruce Sutter, Ben Wallace, Kurt Warner, and Antonio Gates.